thedougco/responsive.ly/about/index.md

 ## Erik Runyon

-Erik Runyon [(@erunyon)](http://www.twitter.com/erunyon) is Manager of Interactive Development at the University of Notre Dame where he oversees the development of university web properties and sets development standards for University Communications.
+Erik Runyon [(@erunyon)](http://www.twitter.com/erunyon) is Director of Web Communications at the University of Notre Dame where he oversees the design and development of university web properties and sets development standards for University Communications.
 He is a staunch advocate of accessibility, semantics, the mobile experience, and data portability.
 Erik also writes on [WeedyGarden.net](http://www.weedygarden.net/) and the [ND.edu blog](http://blogs.nd.edu/nddotedu/).